BinaryFemboys/runtime-memory-patcher/README.md

 ## **License**

-Feel free to use and modify this tool as you like.
+Feel free to use and modify this tool as you like as long as you dont sell it or a different copy based on this source code.

 ---